Levels of analysis

 Social Cognition

-The first of these divisions is Social Cognition.
-Research within this division addresses those domains of social behaviour in which cognition plays an important role, including the interface of cognition with overt behaviour, emotion, and motivation.
-Among the topics covered are person perception and stereotyping, language, social judgement, attitudes and attitude change, and the cognitive antecedents and consequences of affective states.
+The first of these divisions is Social Cognition (Intrapersonal Processes).
+Research within this division addresses those domains of social behavior in which cognition plays an important role, including the interface of cognition with overt behavior, emotion, and motivation.
+Among the topics covered are person perception and stereotyping, language, social judgement, attitudes and attitude change, goals, self-regulation, and the cognitive antecedents and consequences of affective states.

 Interpersonal Processes